Jun 18, 2019

-As well working with the Van Diemen Project and Cowork Launceston, he is a Board Member on a couple of community service organisations.
+As well working with the Van Diemen Project and Cowork Launceston, he is a Board Member on a couple of community service organizations.

-Your free access link makes it really easy for you to watch our first class for free with no credit card and no Premium subscription.
+Your free access link makes it effortless for you to watch our first class for free with no credit card and no Premium subscription.